jia1/jia1.github.io/content/pages/referral-codes.md

 ---
 title: "Referral codes"
-date: 2021-02-02T20:40:00+08:00
+date: 2021-12-09T20:00:00+08:00
 draft: false
 ---
-#### ACUVUE

-Exciting promotions are available in MyACUVUE!
-Claim $20 off your first ACUVUE contact lenses purchase & redeem attractive rewards like Grab, bubble tea, movie vouchers and more!
-Download MyACUVUE app via my referral link https://consumer.onelink.me/BaXx/64d8d6e.
-Learn more at http://bit.ly/2CPYZVd

 #### DBS PayLah!

 Have you tried using PayLah!?
-Get $3 when you sign up with my referral code **JIAUPE043**.
+Get $5 when you sign up with my referral code **JIAUPE043**.
 T&Cs apply.

 #### Endowus

-Endowus is a MAS-licensed investment advisor that helps us invest our CPF, SRS, and cash savings in globally diversified portfolios.
-When you sign up and fund your account, we each get $10,000 in assets advised for free for 6 months. https://endowus.com/invite?code=H0ZTY
+Endowus is an MAS-licensed investment advisor that helps us invest our Cash, CPF and SRS savings in globally diversified low-cost portfolios.
+When you sign up via my link and invest at least $1,000 into your account, we each get $20 off access fees (worth $10,000 advised for free for 6 months).
+Sign up here: https://endowus.com/invite?code=H0ZTY

+#### Fave

+Have you tried Fave yet?
+Here's a promo code **FAVEJIAYEE20** to get discount, you'll thank me later. https://m.myfave.com/singapore/invite/FAVEJIAYEE20

 #### Google Pay